acdh-oeaw/fundament_wp/README.md

 ## Status
-Current stable version is v1.0.0.
+The most recent stable version can be found under releases.

-Moreover the project is under constant development.
+Moreover the project is currently under constant development.

 ## Installation
 - Clone or copy into your WordPress directory wp-content/themes/